ermtl/Open-Source-Ventilator/README.md

          speed, acceleration for various parts of the cycle.
-         This data should be extremely useful for developping mechanical prototypes and shows the ability to use a remote HMI if desired.
-         This version also add a keyboard as an alternative to the TM1638 keyboard.
+         This data should be extremely useful for developping mechanical prototypes and shows the ability to use a remote HMI if desired. define ArduinoPlotter for proper visualisation scaling, comment it for real telemetry data This version also add a keyboard as an alternative to the TM1638 keyboard.
          The keyboard used is made with 5 buttons all connected to a single analog input for simpler cabling and preserving controller pins.